Alaska Court Records

 The Bureau of Vital Statistics issues marriage licenses and maintains the state’s marriage records.
 The local courthouses maintain copies of marriage licenses and marriage records from the Marriage Registry.

-Marriage licenses are legal documents that give a couple authority to get married.
-This legal document must be obtained prior to the wedding ceremony from the Alaska Bureau of Vital Statistics and local courthouses.
-Marriage licenses will usually contain details such as the couples’ names, the issuance date, the expiration date, the intended location for the marriage to take place, and any waiting period required.
+Marriage licenses are legal documents that give a couple the legal permission to get married.
+This legal document must be obtained from the Alaska Bureau of Vital Statistics and local courthouses before the wedding ceremony.
+Marriage licenses will usually contain details such as the couple’s names, the issuance date, the expiration date, the intended location for the marriage, and any required waiting period.
 The special requirements for a Marriage License in Alaska include:

-- Age requirement of at least 18 years old without parental consent or 16/17 with parental consent and judicial approval.
+- The age requirement is at least 18 without parental consent or 16/17 with parental consent and judicial approval.

 - At least two witnesses with their names recorded on the marriage certificate.